jiggey1/Playboy/README.md

 # [Playboy](https://discord.com/oauth2/authorize?client_id=879225491452739615&scope=bot&permissions=8)
 ### A Discord bot made for [The Playground](https://discord.gg/QE6TuanPNM)

+# NOTICE:
+### The most recent updates (starting on 9th Sept.
+2021) are for TESTING purposes.
+This means the bot could cause errors if you just take code, without understanding or understanding other resources.
+##### This notice will be removed once the bot is stable.
+Please don't just steal Playboy.
+Either give credit, or keep your bot open-source to help me out.
+Thanks <3

 # Open-Sourced
 Playboy is open-sourced, and until the forseeable future, is staying that way.
 This repo is for people to see Playboy's progress, and to help beginners who havent quite graseped Discord.JS yet.